JaylenTurner/JavaCode/Connect Four/README.md

-This is a in-console connect four game I developed
+This is an in-console connect four game I developed